-Storage Capacity Does the system have sufficient gravity-flow (non-pumped) or emergency generator-supported pumping capability to ensure adequate distribution storage to provide safe and adequate service for up to 24 hours without power?
-If no, how long: Yes No UI nknown NA Is there reserve capacity in the tank for fire protection support?
-Amount: Security Measures Are any openings, such as vent pipes, screened to protect against the entrance of small animals, birds, and small insects?
-Yes No U1 nknown NA Are access hatches locked?
+Storage Capacity Yes No Un known NA

+Does the system have sufficient gravity-flow (non-pumped) or emergency generator-supported pumping capability to ensure

+adequate distribution storage to provide safe and adequate

+service for up to 24 hours without power?

+If no, how long:

+Is there reserve capacity in the tank for fire protection

+support?

+Amount:

+Security Measures Yes No Un 1known NA

+Are any openings, such as vent pipes, screened to protect

+against the entrance of small animals, birds, and small

+insects?

+Are access hatches locked?

+Are access natches locked?

 Is the tank and the immediate surrounding area fenced?

+is the tank and the initiality surrounding area reficed.

+Control Systems

-Control Systems Is there a high and low water level signal system to control the pumps?
+Is there a high and low water level signal system to control the

+pumps?